InSite | Fibre reinforcement in lieu of traditional steel reinforcement

 Introduction

-This technical update provides additional guidance relating to the use of fibre reinforcement in concrete, in lieu of traditional steel reinforcement.
+This article provides additional guidance relating to the use of fibre reinforcement in concrete in lieu of traditional steel reinforcement.

 Current technical standards